009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 **Target** :memo:
   * &rightarrow; The goal is to develop a voice control system that responds to the command: "Hello Hal"
+  * &rightarrow; After "Hello Hal" the program starts listening and gives out an answer
   * &rightarrow; It should contain the follwing features which are mentioned below and give action to that.

 **Features**